 - Service or supply is accurately coded

 - Service provided meets professionally recognized standards/level of care

 - Receipt of the bill is within one year from date of service or within one year from date WSI accepted liability

 WSI encourages a medical provider who suspects fraud, waste, or abuse to anonymously report it.
 Suspicion of fraud does not indicate fraud has occurred, but WSI may undertake a closer review of the claim or medical information.
 Click here to view WSI's fraud resources.

 WSI issues remittance advices on a weekly basis for processed medical bills.
-To assist in the interpretation of the remittance advice, a medical provider should refer to the How to Read the WSI Remittance Advice document.
+To assist in the interpretation of the remittance advice, a medical provider should refer to How to Read the WSI Remittance Advice.
 This reference includes a sample remittance advice, along with definitions for significant fields within the remittance advice.

 The remittance advice includes important information about how WSI processed a medical bill and includes remittance advice reason codes.
 Each reason code provides a summary of the medical bill adjudication, information on whether a provider may bill an injured employee, and any action a medical provider may take.
-The WSI Remittance Advice Reason Codes document provides a comprehensive listing and description of the reason codes WSI utilizes.
+WSI Remittance Advice Reason Codes provides a comprehensive listing and description of the reason codes WSI utilizes.

 A medical provider should review the remittance advice reason code(s) used to deny or reduce a charge to determine if the bill is eligible for an appeal.
-To initiate an appeal, a medical provider must complete the Medical Bill Appeal (M6) form and submit with additional supporting documentation to WSI.
+To initiate an appeal, a medical provider must complete the Medical Bill Appeal (M6) form and submit it, along with additional supporting documentation, to WSI.